ABOUT THE AUTHOR

 Q. DO YOU HAVE A SCIENTIFIC BACKGROUND YOURSELF?

 A. Not exactly, although I did plan on being a biochemist at one point.
 I was all set to take a degree in Biochemistry at university until I failed Biology and Chemistry A-level, and ended up taking an English degree instead.
-Funny how things turn out, isn't it?
+Which was probably a good thing for science.

 Q. HOW IMPORTANT IS RESEARCH IN YOUR WRITING?

 A. It's very important.
 It shouldn't be allowed to take over the story, but if the scientific and other details are accurate it gives a greater sense of authenticity.
-Besides which, being a freelance journalist I have a real phobia about getting my facts wrong.
+Besides which, after working as a freelance journalist, I have a real phobia about getting my facts wrong.
 So if I don't know something, I'll ask someone who does.
-There are several forensic anthropologists, both UK and US-based, who are good enough to help me with that side of things, and I enjoy tracking down experts in whatever other fields I might need to know about, from diabetic comas to police communications in the Outer Hebrides.
-And I'll obviously visit locations where a book is set, to get a feel for the landscape and area.
+There are several forensic anthropologists, both UK and US-based, who are good enough to help me with that side of things, and I enjoy tracking down experts in whatever other fields I might need to know about.
+Whenever possible I’ll also visit locations where a book is set, to get a feel for the landscape and area.
 I might not get everything right, but I do my best.